Roseville Library Renovations Bring New Energy, Community Spaces

 Harvey said an outdated color scheme, worn furnishings, limited study rooms, and significant shifts in technology use all prompted the need for reinvestment.
 She added that families of young children are increasingly visiting the library, so the building needed a youth area that’s more suited for kids, parents, and caregivers.
 Teens, meanwhile, needed a welcoming space to gather, leading to the inclusion of a café-style hangout zone.

-Though exciting, the renovation process has had its hurdles.
-Staff have temporarily relocated their workspaces to the basement, and services have shifted to curbside pickup and off-site programming.
-Yet staff remain committed and optimistic, working hard to maintain continuity for patrons.
+Though exciting, the renovation process had its hurdles.
+Staff had temporarily relocated their workspaces to the basement, and services had shifted to curbside pickup and off-site programming.
+Yet staff remained committed and optimistic, working hard to maintain continuity for patrons.

 “Truthfully, it has been a challenge,” Harvey said.
 “The end result will be worth all of the current changes and inconveniences.”

-Looking ahead, Harvey is enthusiastic about the new opportunities the renovated library will offer.
-The maker space, new study rooms, and expanded youth area promise to become community favorites.
+Harvey was enthusiastic about the new opportunities the renovated library will offer.
+The maker space, new study rooms, and expanded youth area promised to become community favorites.

 “I can’t wait to see the faces of the children who run into the children’s area,” she said.
 “The places their imaginations take them in this wonderful new space are boundless.”

-The fully renovated Roseville Public Library is set to reopen at 9 a.m.
+The fully renovated Roseville Public Library reopened at 9 a.m.
 April 1.